jorgebsa/otel-service-name-reproducer/README.md

 # otel-service-name-reproducer

-Reproducer to show that the fix for https://github.com/quarkusio/quarkus/issues/33317 does not actually fix it in practice, even though unit tests are passing.
+Reproducer to show that the fix for https://github.com/quarkusio/quarkus/issues/33317 does not actually fix all scenarios, even though unit tests are passing.

+As figured out by @michalvavrik, this happens when the Resource has an empty attribute list.
+As a workaround, in order to use the service name on versions 3.2.1 - 3.2.3 one can set a single attribute with any value, and quarkus will resolve the service name properly.

 ## Reproducing the error